Test driving the Onewheel+ XR on the streets of New York

-There are many ways to get from point A to point B, but it's not always about just getting there.
+There are a lot of ways to get from point A to point B, but it's not always about just getting there.
 Sometimes it's about enjoying the ride.
-The Onewheel+ XR is a self-balancing one-wheeled motorized scooter that had me running extra errands as an excuse to ride it.
+The Onewheel+ XR is a self-balancing one-wheeled motorized scooter that had me running extra errands as an excuse to ride.

 In my feet-on testing, the Onewheel+ felt sturdy (it's rated for up to 300 pounds) and ran smooth and silent.
 But if you aren't careful, you can easily fall and potentially get knocked around by the spinning wheel.
-That's because mounting and dismounting the board can be tricky -- there's an art to getting on and off.
+That's because mounting and dismounting the board can be tricky, and there's an art to how you get on and off.

 Here's how I got used to it: The board is weighted on one side.
 You start by placing your foot on that side, which should be resting on the ground.
 Next place the other foot on the raised side of the board.